tagion/tagion/bdd/tagion/testbench/Logger_subscription_service.md

 When the logger send the HiPRC to the network

-Then the logger will receive information form task B.
+Then the logger will receive information from task B.

 But the logger will not receive information from task A